Jesse-V/OnioNS-client/README.md

 ### Getting Help

 If you have installed the software and then initialized the Tor Browser (again, a one-time operation) the software should work as intended.
 However, if something went wrong and you need assistance, please contact kernelcorn on #tor-dev on OFTC IRC, or email kernelcorn at torproject dot org (PGP key 0xC20BEC80).
 If you would like to report a bug or file an enhancement request, please [open a ticket on Github](https://github.com/Jesse-V/OnioNS-client/issues) or contact me over IRC or email if you do not have a Github account.

-### Contributing

-Please file a Github issue ticket to report a bug or request a feature.
-Developers should use Clang 3.8 as it will compile faster and provide cleaner error messages.
-Feel check out the devBuild.sh and scanBuild.sh scripts as they can helpful to you.
-If you would like to contribute code, please fork this repo, sign your commits, and file a pull request.

-I develop using Clang 3.8 on Debian Testing amd64.

 ### How to Contribute